Estimating Individual Responses when Tomorrow Matters: Tax counterfactuals: details about estimation

 Let $\lambda_1$ and $\tau_1$ denote the parameters defining the tax schedule under a counterfactual scenario.
-We assume the tax schedule applies to gross family income, and that each individual pays taxes proportionally to their contribution in the family, $r_{it}$, a proportion we assume does not change in counterfactual scenarios.
-Let $x_{1it}$ denote log family income and ($\mu_{1it}$,$\sigma^2_{1it}$) denote the parameters of income beliefs under a counterfactual scenario.
-Let ($x_{0it}$, $\mu_{0it}$, $\sigma^2_{0it}$) denote their baseline values, observed in sample.
-We obtain

-Given a counterfactual tax schedule ($\lambda_1$, $\tau_1$), we can use these values to compute average partial effects.
+We assume the tax schedule applies to gross family income, and that each individual pays taxes proportionally to their contribution in the family, $r_{it}$, a proportion we assume does not change in counterfactual scenarios. {Hence, the baseline and counterfactual tax parameters determine the function $\delta(\cdot)$.
+Let $x^{(\delta)}_{it}$ denote log family income and ($\mu^{(\delta)}_{it}$,$\sigma^{2(\delta)}_{it}$) denote the parameters of income beliefs under a counterfactual scenario.
+Let ($x_{it}$, $\mu_{it}$, $\sigma^2_{it}$)} denote their baseline values, observed in sample.
+In this case, {equation (\ref{eq_delta_change3}) implies } Given a counterfactual tax schedule ($\lambda_1$, $\tau_1$), we use these values to compute average partial effects. {Our baseline results correspond to the case of full pass-through, that is, $\xi=0$.}

 We consider three counterfactual scenarios.
 In the \textit{transitory tax} increase and \textit{permanent tax} increase counterfactuals, we set $\lambda_1=\lambda_0-0.1$ and $\tau_1=\tau_0$.
 In the \textit{regressivity} counterfactual, we set $\tau_1=0.142$, the progressivity parameter of the tax system in France according to \citet{holter2019tax}, and set $\lambda_1$ such that the tax change is revenue neutral.\footnote{Assuming that family gross income is log-normally distributed with parameters $\mu_{\widetilde{w}}$ and $\sigma^2_{\widetilde{w}}$, a change in the parameters of the tax system is revenue neutral if